nvh95/jsconf-korea2022/slides.md

 <v-click>

 - Read open source code a lot => code reading/ debugging skills improved

-- Understand how your tools you use everyday work under the hood => Better programmer
+- Understand how the tools you use everyday work under the hood => Better programmer